zerotier/terraform-multicloud-quickstart/README.md

 instance on each of Digital Ocean, Amazon Web Services, Google Compute Platform, and Microsoft Azure.

+NOTE: This can actually be a bit of a hurdle.
+Each cloud vendor brings their own special brand of pain.

 ## Configure the Quickstart repository

 Check out the source code for the quickstart and cd into the